code-krishna/SHA1-encoding/README.md

 # SHA1-Encoding
-C-program to implement SHA1 algorithm
+Python and C-program to implement SHA1 algorithm

 Implementing SHA1 without any pre-required header files with one single C program.